The Benny Hill Show: Musical guest stars

-Repeats

-The Benny Hill Show aired in one-hour portions (not corresponding to the original hour-long format), twice nightly on BBC America from March 1998 to May 2006, restoring much of the mature content not seen in previous American airings but also excising most of the musical segments.
-Half-hour edits also appeared on ITV.

-As of July 2014, the show is being broadcast on Australia's 7Two.
-The show has also been aired in India on UTV, dubbed in various Indian languages.

-Antenna TV, a network created for digital subchannels in the United States, started showing the show Friday and Saturday nights in three-hour blocks on New Year's Day, 1 January 2011.
-This version, while generally following the half-hour syndicated format, included many of the musical numbers.

-As of 2017, the show is currently being broadcast on Makedonia TV (M.tv) in Greece.

-Currently the show is also available on YouTube by the channel English Comedy since 29 March 2020.

-From 2021, some of the Thames TV shows, including The Benny Hill Show are also being shown on the U.K. channel That's TV under license from Fremantle.
-Due to the saucy nature of the series, a warning is shown at the beginning of the programme and also after the advert break, due to the prospect of the content causing offence to modern viewers.
+Episodes

 Cancellation

 In May 1989, Thames Television's Head of Light Entertainment since March 1988, John Howard Davies, invited Hill in for a meeting.
 Having just returned from a triumphant Cannes TV festival, Hill assumed that they were to discuss details of a new series.
 Instead, Davies informed Hill that his programme would discontinue production, and that he was dismissing Hill himself.
 In an episode about Hill from the documentary series Living Famously, Davies stated there were three reasons why he did so: "The audiences were going down, the programme was costing a vast amount of money, and he (Hill) was looking a little tired."
 His shows had earned Thames £100 million, with a large percentage due to the success of his shows in the United States.
-At its peak in 1977, 21.10 million viewers in the U.K. watched Hill's show.
+At its peak in 1971, 21.63 million viewers in the UK watched Hill's show.
 In 1989, the last Thames episode attracted 9.58 million viewers.
 Despite declining ratings in the UK, the show was still one of Britain's most successful TV exports, airing in 97 other countries.

-Even though it was a ratings winner in the 1970s and 80s, in the 21st Century The Benny Hill Show was not repeated in full on national TV for 20 years, until That's TV announced that the programme would feature in its Christmas schedule, alongside other ITV programmes like Beadle's About and Kenny Everett's New Year Specials.
+Even though it was a ratings winner in the 1970s and 80s, in the 21st century The Benny Hill Show was not repeated in full on national TV for 20 years, until That's TV announced that the programme would feature in its Christmas schedule, alongside other ITV programmes like Beadle's About and Kenny Everett's New Year Specials.